THE IAOMT ACCREDITATION PROCESS

 - Successful completion of a ten unit course on biological dentistry, including units on mercury, safe mercury amalgam removal, fluoride, biological periodontal therapy, hidden pathogens in jawbone and root canals, and more.
 This course involves an e-learning core curriculum, ten videos, over 50 scientific and medical research articles, and ten tests.
-To view the full syllabus, click here.
+To view the accreditation description by unit, click here.

 - Oral presentation of a basic amalgam replacement case, from examination to completion with focus on proper patient protection for optimal safety from unnecessary exposure.
 Proper operatory environment for limiting occupational exposure to personnel.
 The case presentation can be done in person at a meeting, or online via Go-To-Meeting.